 Flight Costs

 If you live in Australia or New Zealand, you probably know that you can score great fares to Bali.
-If you live in the United States or Europe, the single biggest cost of your trip could very well be your flight.
+If you live in the United States or Europe, plan accordingly.

 The main airport in Bali is Ngurah Rai International Airport (DPS), also known as Denpasar International Airport, which is located in southern Bali, 13 kilometers south of Denpasar.
-Lucky for us, the Denpasar Airport got a lovely makeover in 2014, and it’s now rated one of the best airports in the world.
+The Denpasar Airport got a nice makeover in 2014, and it was rated one of the best airports in the world.

 Surfboard Bag Fees